This policy provides an overview for the management of asbestos-containing material (ACM) in department-owned facilities.

-The Department of Housing and Public Works will undertake a lead agency role on asbestos management for ACM in government buildings for providing advice and services to the department on the management of asbestos-containing material in their facilities.
+The Department of Energy and Public Works will undertake a lead agency role on asbestos management for ACM in government buildings for providing advice and services to the department on the management of asbestos-containing material in their facilities.

 The department engages QBuild to undertake:

 - Condition assessments of department-owned schools and educational workplaces.
 This includes an inspection of all building components known or suspected of containing asbestos.
 Where required, repairs and/or replacements are carried out using appropriate work procedures.